sigp/lighthouse/scripts/local_testnet/README.md

 ./setup.sh
 ```

-Generate bootnode enr and start a discv5 bootnode
+Generate bootnode enr and start a discv5 bootnode so that multiple beacon nodes can find each other
 ```bash
 ./bootnode.sh
 ```